 4. Kent Island, MD (1 hr)

 Kent Island is the biggest in the Chesapeake Bay and one of the most historically significant places in the whole of Maryland.
-Must-see places include Cray House the old Stevensville post office and the Stevensville Train Depot.
+Must-see places include Cray House, the old Stevensville post office and the Stevensville Train Depot.
+There’s also a fabulous brewery named Cult Classic Brewing that sells craft beers, IPAs and more.

 5. Middleburg, VA (1 hr)

-This town set against miles of sprawling green hills and farms near the Blue Ridge Mountains is a great destination for horse and wine lovers alike.
-The upscale town is full of horse farms and more than 20 wineries!
-Plus its also home to the much-talked-about Middleburg Film Festival held every year in October.
+This town is heralded as one of the most festive towns in the country and is set against miles of sprawling green hills and farms near the Blue Ridge Mountains is a great destination for horse and wine lovers alike.
+The upscale town is full of horse farms and has more than 20 wineries!
+So if you’re feeling a quick horse ride to get in the holiday spirit, then head to Middleburg.
+Plus it’s also home to the much-talked-about Middleburg Christmas Parade held every year in early December.

 6. Harpers Ferry, WV (1.5 hrs)